 Courtney J. Riley has served as our president since 2017.
-She previously served as our executive vice president, environmental affairs and general counsel during 2017, and as our vice president, environmental affairs of Kronos Worldwide, executive vice president, environmental affairs of Kronos Worldwide, executive vice president, environmental affairs of Valhi and senior vice president, environmental affairs of Valhi and senior vice president, environmental affairs of Contran.
+She previously served as our executive vice president, environmental affairs and general counsel during 2017, and as our vice president, environmental affairs and general counsel from 2012 to 2016.
+She currently serves as vice president, environmental affairs of Kronos Worldwide, executive vice president, environmental affairs of Valhi and senior vice president, environmental affairs of Contran.
 Ms. Riley has served in legal and environmental affairs positions (including officer positions) with various companies related to us and Contran since 2009.